GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

     statements
 ```

-One of the actual implementations of this syntax can be found in chapter *TENSORFLOW: BASIC § TensorBoard* in [*LIBRARY_TensorFlow.md*](./../../../library/en/LIBRARY_TensorFlow/) document.
+One of the actual implementations of this syntax can be found in the  [TensorBoard](/docs/library/en/LIBRARY_TensorFlow/#TensorBoard) chapter of TensorFlow document.

 ### Absolute & Relative Paths
 Python has two different types of paths: absolute and relative path.
 When designating a file path, use double backslash `\\` since using a single backslash will escape string object and can cause unwanted operation.